MomsFriendlyDevCo/generic-cache/README.md

 var storage = new Cache({
-	modules: ['memcached', 'mongo', 'memory'], // What modules to try to load (in order of preference) });
+	modules: ['memcached', 'mongo', 'memory'], // What modules to try to load (in order of preference)
+	// module: 'redis', // Or just specify one
+});